Reid-T-W/alx-backend-javascript/0x00-ES6_basic/README.md

 ## Task 8.
 No need to create empty objects before adding in properties
 Uses ES6 computed property names to define properties of an object
 ## Task 9.
 ES6 method properties
 Modifies the getFullBudgetObject function to use ES6 method properties
+## Task 10.
+For...of Loops
+The function appendToEachArrayValue is modified to use ES6’s for...of